Welcome to Lenoir-Rhyne University!

 Lenoir-Rhyne University does not discriminate on the basis of race, color, national origin, religion, age, sex, sexual orientation, gender, gender expression, gender identity, non-conformity with gender stereotypes, physical or mental disability, and veteran status, in any educational programs and activities, or in its employment and admissions decisions.
 Lenoir-Rhyne University’s policy of non-discrimination and equal opportunity extends to all aspects of employment, including, but not limited to, recruitment, hiring, training, promotion, transfer, reassignment, demotion, discipline, discharge, performance evaluation, compensation and benefits.
 In addition, the University adheres to this non-discrimination and equal opportunity philosophy in its admissions policies and practices.
 Lenoir-Rhyne University is committed to providing an environment for learning, working and living that promotes equal opportunity, inclusion, and non-discrimination for its faculty, staff, students, contractors, and visitors.

-The sexual misconduct policy and procedures can be found at Sexual Misconduct Policy.
+The sexual misconduct policy and procedures can be found in the Sexual Misconduct Policy.

 Discrimination questions and complaints can also be directed to: